 Most people think giving up sugar is all about willpower.
 But did you know your stress levels and diet factor into what you crave.
 The more sugar you eat the more you crave.
 But by shifting the focus to what you can add to your diet — rather than focusing on what you are eliminating, your focus goes to abundance and you begin crowding out the harmful stuff.

-If you have a wild sweet tooth like I once did there are a few foods can really help me you’re your cravings.
-Here are nine items to add to your cart next time you’re at the grocery store:
+If you have a wild sweet tooth like I once did, there are a few foods that can really help with your cravings.
+Here are six items to add to your cart next time you’re at the grocery store:

 Fermented vegetables, like sauerkraut and kimchee, help bring the gut microbiome into balance by introducing more probiotics — the good bacteria.
 Buy sauerkraut or kimchee in the refrigerated section for the highest amounts of beneficial bacteria or make your own.